Close Banner

 Dining Gluten-Free at Disneyland Resort - Mickey Waffles Carnations Cafe

 At Disney California Adventure Park, fuel up at Pym Test Kitchen in Avengers Campus with items from the gluten/wheat allergy menu.
-You can order the egg dishes and substitute the bread for a gluten-free option.
+There's a new gluten-free dish: the Verde Variant Chilaquiles.
+They are so tasty!
+You can order the egg and plant-based dishes and substitute the bread for a gluten-free option.
 We love the potato bites and bacon!

 Gluten-Free Quick-Service Lunch & Dinner Options at Disneyland Park